pranavchandra27/rps-react/README.md

 ## Rock Paper Scissors Game.

-This is front-end for rock-paper-scissors game
+This was built in React.js with Redux for state management and Tailwind for styling

 ### Here are some screenshots